The-going/evlproject/content/pipeline/usage/irq_handling.md

 - `__request_percpu_irq()` for per-CPU interrupts

-An IRQ action handler bearing this flag will run from out-of-band context over the head stage, [regardless of the current interrupt state]({{%relref "pipeline/_index.md#two-stage-pipeline" %}}) of the root stage.
-If no head stage is present, the flag will be ignored, with the interrupt handler running in-band over the root stage as usual.
+An IRQ action handler bearing this flag will run from out-of-band context over the oob stage, [regardless of the current interrupt state]({{%relref "pipeline/_index.md#two-stage-pipeline" %}}) of the in-band stage.
+If no oob stage is present, the flag will be ignored, with the interrupt handler running in-band over the in-band stage as usual.

 Conversely, out-of-band handlers can be dismissed using the regular